chuchunf/leetcode-scala-3/src/main/scala/unionfind/unionfind.md

     if pid1 != pid2 then parent(pid1) = pid2
 ```

+### Optimization
+As the find is a recursive call until it finds the root (self-owned) node, the worst case scenario is O(Logn).
+1. union by rank: always attach smaller depth tree under the root of the deeper tree
+2. path compression: to flatten the tree when find() is called

+The two techniques complement each other.
+The time complexity of each operation becomes even smaller than O(Logn).
+In fact, amortized time complexity effectively becomes small constant.

 ### Application of union find
 * Check whether an undirected graph contains cycle or not (assume no self-loop)
 * Check the regions of an undirected graph